2.1. Our bilingual enquiries services continued online

 A Welsh-language skills audit was carried out during the reporting period.
 Please see section 5.2 for further details.

-In terms of post requirements, 26 members of staff (70%) have the minimum level of Welsh required for their post.
-This is down 1 (3%) from last year.
+In terms of post requirements, 25 members of staff (71%) have the minimum level of Welsh required for their post.
+This is up 1% from last year.
 However, this compares to only 14 (44%) in 2017.

 The Commission strongly encourages and supports staff to learn Welsh and to develop their language skills.
 During the reporting period:

-The Commission’s current registry filing system continues to be used to keep all records regarding the Welsh Language as stated in our Compliance Notice.
+In principle, the Commission’s current registry filing system continues to be used to keep all records regarding the Welsh Language as stated in our Compliance Notice.
+However, due to homeworking, this was in abeyance during 2020–21 while online systems are being updated to accommodate remote access.
+Staff are continuing to keep records, which will be filed as soon as possible.

 Compliance Notice, with a copy available in the Library and Search Room in order to notify the public (149, 155, 161, 167).